NOS EPIMEDIUM PAGE |

 ha: vigorous, robust, wiry stems

-fc: light yellow finely marked red, appearing peach pink from a
+fc: light yellow finely marked red, appearing peach pink from a distance

 ft: similar to E. pinnatum in form, held above foliage.